vadvolo/milos-automation/lab/README.md

 This steps are the same for all the labs.

-1. First of all, you need to install Docker and Docker Compose on your device:
+1. First of all, you need to install Docker and Docker Compose on your d:
    - [Docker](https://docs.docker.com/engine/install/)
      - [Linux](https://docs.docker.com/desktop/install/linux/)
      - [Mac](https://docs.docker.com/desktop/install/mac-install/)